1

 and verify the rationality of the index decomposition hierarchy model and the SoSID evaluation model

-as well as the eectiveness of the SPS analysis method through analysis of the simulation results.
+as well as the eectiveness of the SPS analysis method through analysis of the simulation results.

-In modern high-tech wars and local conicts, the search and rescue (SAR) for people in distress on ones side not
+In modern high-tech wars and local conicts, the search and rescue (SAR) for people in distress on one’s side not

-only acts to save an individual life but also oen develops into severe military and political events. erefore, it
+only acts to save an individual life but also oen develops into severe military and political events. erefore, it

-is of great signicance to successfully conduct SAR actions to improve the operation capability of the joint force.
+is of great signicance to successfully conduct SAR actions to improve the operation capability of the joint force.

-SAR mainly consists of SAR teams, including helicopters, attack aircra and refueling aircra, radar satellites
+SAR mainly consists of SAR teams, including helicopters, attack aircra and refueling aircra, radar satellites

 and other auxiliary forces, including mission control and rescue coordination.
 Aviation equipment system SAR